 - Osteoporosis and bone health

 For conditions like heart disease and cancer, we can help coordinate care with your oncologist or cardiologist.

 We offer age-friendly hospital care at our Inpatient Geriatrics Service at UNC Hospitals Hillsborough Campus, home of the state’s first and only “silver” accredited Geriatrics Emergency Department.

-The Geriatrics Specialty Clinic has consistently won awards for high patient ratings and clinical excellence.
+UNC Geriatrics has consistently won awards for high patient ratings and clinical excellence.
 UNC Health Care won a Triangle Business Journal Health Care Heroes “Community Impact” award for our dementia-friendly training initiated at UNC Hospitals Hillsborough Campus.
 Additionally, our Hilllsborough hospital features the state’s first accredited Geriatrics Emergency Department.

 To learn more about the academic and research mission of our team and to stay current on UNC Geriatrics news, visit the Division of Geriatric Medicine website.

 5 Tips for Bringing Your Elderly Loved One to the Emergency Department